infinum/frontend-handbook/Code Quality/Tools.md

 #!/usr/bin/env sh
 . "$(dirname -- "$0")/_/husky.sh"
 npm test
 ```

 In this example, if you try pushing and the tests fail, code will not get pushed to the remote.
 We do not necessarily recommend running tests on push, it is just an example (there are better ways to run automated tests using a proper CI/CD set-up).

 Most of our code quality tools are run on either `pre-commit` or `pre-push` hooks, so using git hooks is kind of a prerequisite for the rest of the Code quality handbook section.

-Note

-By design `husky install` must be run in the same directory as `.git`.
+Note: By design `husky install` must be run in the same directory as `.git`.
 You can change directory in your `prepare` script.
 Also, you will need to change directory in your hooks.
 For example, if you have `frontend` directory where you want to run `pre-commit` hook, your hook file might look like following

 ```sh
 # .husky/pre-commit